-The Crop Trust is pleased to be participating in the upcoming Pre-Summit to the 2021 UN Food Systems Summit
+The Crop Trust participates in the Pre-Summit to the 2021 UN Food Systems Summit

-Agenda”, is a virtual-only, main programme session moderated by Juan Lucas Restrepo, Global Director of Partnership and Advocacy of the CGIAR that will be held on 26 July 2021 from 18:30 to 19:20 CEST.
+Agenda”, a virtual-only, main program session moderated by Juan Lucas Restrepo, Global Director of Partnership and Advocacy of the CGIAR , which was held on 26 July 2021 from 18:30 to 19:20 CEST.
 This session will highlight the role of Research and Innovation in achieving sustainable and resilient food systems.

-“Agrobiodiversity for a Sustainable Future”, an affiliate session, will be held on 26 July 2021 from 19:30 to 20:20 CEST.
-At this session, hosted by the Alliance and CGIAR, representatives from the UNFSS Solution Clusters on Agrobiodiversity, including the Crop Trust, will present ideas generated in preparation for the Summit (see below for further details) and gather feedback from the audience.
-All are welcome to participate in this session but pre-registration is required.
+“Agrobiodiversity for a Sustainable Future”, an affiliate session, was held on 26 July 2021 from 19:30 to 20:20 CEST.
+At this session, hosted by the Alliance and CGIAR, representatives from the UNFSS Solution Clusters on Agrobiodiversity, including the Crop Trust, presented ideas generated in preparation for the Summit (see below for further details) and gathered feedback from the audience.

 The Crop Trust’s Game-Changing Solution

 The Crop Trust’s Game-Changing Solution for conserving agrobiodiversity focuses on scaling up financial resources to support ex situ conservation, globally, by engaging a wider set of stakeholders through innovative finance mechanisms, as well as the need for crop diversity to form an integral part of any long-term solution for conserving agrobiodiversity for future generations.